ton-community/ton-docs/docs/v3/contribute/localization-program/how-it-works.md

     ![select-integration-mode](/img/localizationProgramGuideline/howItWorked/select-integration-mode.png)
     2. Connect your GitHub account and search for the repo you want to translate.
     ![search-repo](/img/localizationProgramGuideline/howItWorked/search-repo.png)
-    3. Select the branch on the left, which will generate a new branch where Crowdin will post the translations.
+    3. Select the branch on the left to generate a new branch where Crowdin will post the translations.
     ![setting-branch](/img/localizationProgramGuideline/howItWorked/setting-branch.png)
-    4. Choose the frequency for updating translations to your GitHub branch.
-Default settings can be kept for other configurations, then click save to enable the integration.
+    4. Choose the frequency for updating translations to your GitHub branch, then click save to enable the integration.
     ![frequency-save](/img/localizationProgramGuideline/howItWorked/frequency-save.png)

-Refer to the [**GitHub integration documentation**](https://support.crowdin.com/github-integration/) for more details.
+For more details, refer to the [**GitHub integration documentation**](https://support.crowdin.com/github-integration/).

 7. Finally, you can click the `Sync Now` button to sync the repo and translations whenever needed.